 Readers may wonder, can Homa significantly reduce its tail FCT by adopting a much more aggressive loss recovery?
-To study this, we consider an eager version of Homa that uses 20μ s retransmission timeout (the base RTT is 4.5μ s).
-The simulation results4 with Cache Follower workload are summarized in Table 1.
+To study this, we vary the retransmission timeout from $50\mu s$ to 1ms and measure the corresponding results.
+The simulation results with Cache Follower workload are summarized in Figure 5 (we omit similar results under other workloads for space).

-As we can see, while eager Homa does achieve a much better tail FCT for small flows (only $3\times$ worse than Hypothetical Homa), the cost is very expensive - we observe a much lower transfer efficiency5 (~65% downgrade) and a much higher average FCT of all flows (~300% increase).
+As we can see, while Homa does achieve a much better tail FCT for small flows with a smaller retransmission timeout (e.g., $50\mu s$), the cost is also expensive-a smaller timeout results in lower transfer efficiency2 ($\sim 10\%$ downgrade).
 This is mainly because an aggressive loss recovery will easily trigger pre-mature packet retransmission.
 Then many packets are duplicately transmitted several times, wasting scarce bandwidth that could have been used productively.
-As a result, the transfer efficiency drops to a small fraction of normal, which significantly prolongs the completion of the majority of flows.
-Note that for better demonstrating the overall performance of the majority of flows achieved by original Homa, we excluded its tail flows when calculating the average FCT (If tail flows included, the average FCT will be 641.74 μ s, which is the largest among the three schemes.).
+As a result, the transfer efficiency becomes lower, which will prolong the completion of the majority of flows.